simonmichael/hledger_site/download.md

 </div>
 <div class="builder-text">
   The hledger-install script requires only bash.
+  It's good practice to inspect the script and satisfy yourself that it's safe before running it.
   It runs stack or cabal for you, installing stack if needed.
-  It's good practice to inspect the script and satisfy yourself that it's safe before running it.
+  It installs the main hledger tools plus some addons (hledger-iadd, hledger-interest).
 </div>
 <div class="builder-command">
   curl -sO https://raw.githubusercontent.com/simonmichael/hledger/master/hledger-install/hledger-install.sh <br>